Systemic Team Coaching

 In this together

 My aim as team coach would be to empower the team to find a strong sense of shared purpose and shared leadership.
-As such, in addition to being coached together as the team, team coaching might also include 1:1 coaching and offsite sessions.
+As such, in addition to being coached together as the team, team coaching might also include 1:1 executive and life coaching and offsite sessions.
 The specifics would depend on what the team’s goals are.
 And, I will work together with the sponsor to develop a coaching programme that is relevant and focused, and that gives everyone within the team a voice.